-- Providing safe, effective, timely and equitable services. - wal wal care in Care i Collaborating as a key partner in the transformation of the health care system, including the eventual delivery of home and community care by Ontario Health Teams. - Working with health care system partners on the continued response to, and recovery from, the COVID-19 pandemic. - Incorporating the patient voice in everything we do. - Together, acting as a single organization, building a sense of "one team." - Developing a People Strategy that enhances our reputation as an "Employer of Choice." - Developing and implementing an Equity, Inclusion, Diversity, and Anti-Racism Plan.
+- Providing safe, effective, timely and equitable services. - Collaborating as a key partner in the transformation of the health care system, including the eventual delivery of home and community care by Ontario Health Teams. - Working with health care system partners on the continued response to, and recovery from, the COVID-19 pandemic. - Incorporating the patient voice in everything we do. - Continuing to act as a single organization, advancing a sense of "one team." - Implementing our People Strategy that enhances our reputation as an "Employer of Choice." - Implementing an Equity, Inclusion, Diversity, and Anti-Racism Plan.

-- Implementing digital strategies to enhance online services. - Supporting the advancement of innovative new models of home and community care. - Exploring options for current home care business services needs and to support transition to Ontario Health Teams. - Identifying opportunities to strengthen patient navigation processes.
+- Implementing digital strategies to enhance online services. - Supporting the advancement of innovative new models of home and community care. - Exploring options for current home care business services needs and to support transition to Ontario Health Teams. - Identifying opportunities to strengthen patient navigation processes. - VISION VALUES